Professor & Stephen Jarislowsky Chair

 Ph.D.
 University of Washington, Department of Political Science

 B.A.
 University of California, San Diego, Department of Political Science

 • Law and religion

 • Politics of the Middle East

-Tamir Moustafa is Associate Professor of International Studies and Stephen Jarislowsky Chair at Simon Fraser University.
-Prior to coming to SFU, Moustafa taught at the University of Wisconsin as well as Princeton University and U.C.
-Berkeley, where he held post-doctoral fellowships.
-His research stands at the intersection of comparative law and courts, religion and politics, and state-society relations, all with a regional focus on the Middle East.
-Moustafa’s first major project focused on the politics of the Egyptian Supreme Constitutional Court, the most important experiment in constitutionalism in the Arab World to date.
-This project culminated in the publication of The Struggle for Constitutional Power: Law, Politics, and Economic Development in Egypt (Cambridge University Press, 2007) and Rule by Law: The Politics of Courts in Authoritarian Regimes (Cambridge University Press, 2008, with Tom Ginsburg).
+Moustafa’s first major project focused on the Egyptian Supreme Constitutional Court, and the politics of courts in authoritarian regimes more generally.
+This culminated in the publication of The Struggle for Constitutional Power: Law, Politics, and Economic Development in Egypt (Cambridge University Press 2007) and Rule by Law: The Politics of Courts in Authoritarian Regimes (Cambridge University Press 2008, edited with Tom Ginsburg).

-Rule by Law: The Politics of Courts in Authoritarian Regimes (Cambridge University Press, 2008, with Tom Ginsburg).
+Rule by Law: The Politics of Courts in Authoritarian Regimes (Cambridge University Press, 2008) co-edited with Tom Ginsburg

 Please see CV for a full list of publications.